teikei/teikei/README.md

 ### Settings

-* You need to create an `.env` file which contains the environment variables needed to run the project.
+You need to create an `.env` file which contains the environment variables needed to run the project.
 The included `.env.sample` file lists the variables which need to be set.

+### External dependencies (package managers)

+Unlike most classic Rails projects, this application uses separate package management for its client-side dependencies.
+In order to build the front-end of this application, you will need [bower][bower] in addition to Bundler.
+Bower will install all external client-side packages into the `/vendor/assets/bower_components` folder.

+#### Installing/updating dependencies:

+1. Run `bundle install` (installs Ruby dependencies)
+2. Run `bower install` (installs client-side dependencies)

+#### Prerequisites for using bower:

+- a working [node.js][nodejs] installation
+- a global installation of [Bower][bower]: `npm install -g bower`

 ### Test data